garthenweb/jquery-next/README.md

 Contributions are very welcome.

-We are using Karma with Phantomjs and Jasmine as testing runner/frameworks, so please write tests if you submit a pull-request.
+We are using [Karma](karma-runner.github.io) with Phantomjs and Jasmine as testing runner/frameworks and [NodeJS style guid](https://github.com/felixge/node-style-guide).
+So please write tests and match the guidlines if you submit a pull-request.

 ## License